Verify Backlinks · FAQ

 What do Noindex, Canonical, Canonical mismatch, Robots blocked, and Duplicate status mean?

-What does the Indexing recommendation mean (Index, Noindex, Consider disavow)?
+What does the Indexing recommendation mean?

 What does “High-risk” mean in the report?